cn0047/stash/ed/theory.md

 Continuous Deployment - is a synonym to Continuous Delivery.

 Pre-alpha ⇒ Alpha ⇒ Beta ⇒ Release candidate ⇒ Gold

+#### Deployments Strategies

+Highlander (most traditional deployment patten) - all instances are deploying simultaneously.

+Canary Deployment - deploys to only a small portion of the available servers.
+Some kind of A/B testing.

+Rolling Deploy (continuation of the canary deploy) - update one server after another.

+Blue-Green - Once you have deployed and fully tested the software in Green, you switch the router so all incoming requests now go to Green instead of Blue.
+Green is now live, and Blue is idle.

+Canary with two groups - Blue-Green and add 1 node from new cluster into old one.

+Rolling Deploy with two groups - continuation of the canary with two groups.

+Don't forget about:
+Users may see V1 of a page on one click, then see V2 on refresh and back to V1 on yet another refresh.
+As solution you can suggest:
+* to use separated site for some users (http://beta.yourcompany.com)
+* or use "Feature Toggles"
+* or A/B

 #### RPC